Your Pet, Our Passion.

 • Dedicated time to play every day – rolling a ball or dangling a “fishing” toy will keep your cat moving and also make you a part of their fitness regime.

-• Climbing and scratching towers give your cat new heights to conquer, and satisfy their curiosity to explore.
+• Climbing and scratching trees/towers give your cat new heights to conquer, and satisfy their curiosity to explore.

 • Put some of their allocated food portions into a feeding ball, so that your pet needs to spend time playing with the toy to release the tasty treat inside.

-• Place food at the top of the stairs or climbing tower – you’ll be surprised at how willing your cat will be to climb if it means a tasty morsel in return!
+• As long as your cat is healthy and agile, place some of their food at the top of the stairs or in various bits of their climbing tree – you’ll be surprised at how willing your cat will be to climb if it means a tasty morsel in return!

 With a little guidance from you, your indoor cat can be just as happy, healthy and entertained as one used to the outdoors.